zendesk/zendesk_api_client_rb/Readme.md

 ### Callbacks

-Callbacks can be added to the ZendeskAPI::Client instance and will be called (with the response env) after all response middleware.
+Callbacks can be added to the ZendeskAPI::Client instance and will be called (with the response env) after all response middleware on a successful request.

 ```
 client.insert_callback do |env|
-  if env[:status] == 404
-    puts "Invalid request"
+  puts env[:response_headers]
-  end
 end
 ```